blackdotsh/getIPIntel/README.md

 # IP Intelligence is a free tool that attempts to determine how likely an IP address is a proxy / VPN / bad IP using mathematical and modern computing techniques

+* Greatly reduce fraud on e-commerce sites (anti-fraud)
+* Protect your site from automated hacking attempts such as XSS, SQLi, brute force attacks, application scanning and many others
-* Protect your site from automated XSS / SQL Injection / Brute Force / Crawlers that steal your content
+* Protect your site from crawlers that steal your content
-* Serve traffic / content to real users, not bots, which reduces server load
+* Prevent users from abusing promotional offers / multiple sign-ups / affiliate abuse
 * Stop bots from scraping your content or bots spamming your website
+* Serve traffic / content to real users, not bots.
+Reduce fake views, clicks, and activity that results in click fraud and view fraud (anti-bot detection)
 * Prevent trolls / people that are trying to bypass a ban
-* Greatly reduce fraud on e-commerce sites (anti-fraud)
+* Adjust your system to limit access (such as not allowing them to change their password, their email, etc) to prevent account hijacking
-* Since the system returns a _real value_, you can customize the level of protection for a particular time frame and adjust accordingly.
+* Since the system returns a real value and there's different flag options, you can customize the level of protection for a particular time frame and adjust accordingly
 * Use it with a combination of another fraud prevention service to make it even better.
-Some fraud prevention services do not explicitly look for proxy / VPN IPs.
+Some fraud prevention services do not explicitly look for proxy / VPN / bad IPs

 The system is serving millions of API requests a week and growing as more people find it useful in protecting their online infrastructure.